 It is thought that this church is on a site that has offered worship for more than 1700 years.
-Fragments of Roman material can still be seen here and there in the fabric of the current building.
+Fragments of Roman material can still be seen in the fabric of the current building.
 The monuments and reuse of stone chart the history of the church’s development since Fulcherius in the late 12th century.
-The list of incumbents spans eight centuries down to the present day, Fr James Elston becoming Team Vicar in 2012.
+The list of incumbents spans eight centuries down to the present day, Fr James Elston licensed as Team Vicar in 2012.

 The Hardy Tree